amilkey1/amilkey1.github.io/publications.md

 title: Publications
 layout: default
 ---
-Milkey A, J Chen J, and PO Lewis.
+Milkey A, J Chen, and PO Lewis.
 2026.
 [How much information is there for inferring species trees?](PDFs/PhyloInfo2.pdf) bioRxiv 2026.04.01.715836

 Milkey A and PO Lewis.
 2026.
 [Estimating Bayesian phylogenetic information content using geodesic distances.](PDFs/GeodesicInfo.pdf) bioRxiv 2026.03.31.715656